To keep our employees, members and wider community safe Women’s Circus will:

 Wear comfortable clothing you can move in and go upside down in.
 You may also want to bring deodorant and a hand towel, especially in summer.
 For Aerial workshops, it is a good idea to wear tights that cover the back of your knees, and to bring a t-shirt.

 What do I bring?

 We encourage you to bring a water bottle, something light to snack on and to wear layers (the temperature in our space is pretty variable!).
 There is a kitchen in the building with a fridge.
 You can use it to store water, food and drinks.

 We encourage you to look after yourself.
 If you are working with an injury please let your teacher know but note that you are solely responsible for looking after yourself whilst moving by modifying movements, resting if you need to or opting out of certain moves or classes altogether.

-If you feel unwell with any Covid-19 symptoms (even the mildest symptoms) and have registered for an in-person class please stay home, get tested immediately and isolate until you have results.
+If you feel unwell with any Covid-19 symptoms (even the mildest symptoms) and have registered for an in-person class stay home, do a RAT test and refrain from attending class while you’re symptomatic.

 What if I’m pregnant?